-As marketers, timing is always important.
+As public relations professionals and marketers, timing is always important.
 In the PR world, knowing exactly when to launch a campaign or to publish a new media asset can make the difference between success and a less-than-stellar performance.

 But it’s safe to say none of us have had to deal with scheduling situations like the ones we’re in now.
 Elections seasons are contentious and take up more than just the political sections of news publications.
-COVID-19 lingers on, and updates on boosters and travel restrictions are still in the news, even after all these years.
-Add in natural disasters, war in Ukraine, political committee hearings and civil rights movements, and you’ve got an incredibly busy landscape.
+We’ve gone through a pandemic, global unrest, natural disasters, wars in Ukraine and Gaza, impeachment trials, and trying to find your voice in this busy landscape is more than just a puzzle.

 [Read More: On Working in Communications During a Global Crisis]

-So, how do you know when to publish your sponsored content campaigns?
-With midterms on the horizon, I sat down with David Olson, our Senior Vice President at Brandpoint, to get his take on distribution and what PR and communications professionals can do to make sure their brand gets in front of their target audience.
+So, how do you know when to publish your branded content campaigns?
+With the 2024 presidential election on the horizon, I sat down with David Olson, our Senior Vice President at Brandpoint, to get his take on distribution and what PR and communications professionals can do to make sure their brand gets in front of their target audience.
 Read his answers and thoughts below.

-Q: With a lingering pandemic and midterm elections coming up, how can I make sure my brand’s message does not get lost in the noise of the news cycle?
+Q: How can I make sure my brand’s message does not get lost in the noise of the 2024 presidential election news cycle?

 A: The news cycle surrounding the election is guaranteed to be an impenetrable wall of noise.
 Collectively, the candidates have crushed all-time records for political donations, which are funding massive ad spends across the spectrum of media channels.